What’s next as House committees launch impeachment probes

 Some Senate Republicans have expressed concerns about Trump's interactions with Ukraine, but there are few signs that there would be enough discontent to convict the president, who still has strong support in the GOP ranks.
 If Trump were impeached, it would take a two-thirds vote in the Senate to convict him and remove him from office.

-Senate Intelligence Committee Chairman Richard Burr has said his committee will investigate the Ukraine matter but "don't expect us to move at light speed — that will probably happen in the House."
+The chairman of the Senate Intelligence Committee, Sen. Richard Burr, R-N.C., has said his committee will investigate the Ukraine matter but "don't expect us to move at light speed — that will probably happen in the House."

 A NOD TO HISTORY